GT-STAR-Lab/MARBLER/robotarium_eval/README.md

 # How to Run on the Robotarium
 The Robotarium only accepts files, not folders.
 Additionally, the file types it accepts is limited.
-Therefore, the following, at times strange, steps are necessary. <br>
+Therefore, the following steps are necessary. <br>

 1. Copy the actor file you are using to this folder ()
     - The actor files are typically located in `src/modules/agents` within epymarl